Best CNC Plasma Tables for Small Shops in 2026: Langmuir vs Arclight vs Baileigh

 Before comparing tables, understand what separates a productive CNC plasma table from a frustrating one:

 - Cut area: Determines your maximum part size.
-4’x4’ is the minimum for most fabrication work; 4’x8’ handles full sheet steel
+4’x4’ is the minimum for most fabrication work; 4’x8’ handles full sheet steel.

 - Controller: The software/hardware that interprets G-code and drives the motors.
-THC (Torch Height Control) integration is critical for cut quality
+THC (Torch Height Control) integration is critical for cut quality.

 - Frame rigidity: A flex-prone frame produces wavy cuts.
-Look for welded steel tube construction with proper gusseting
+Look for welded steel tube construction with proper gusseting.

-- Water table vs. downdraft: Water tables reduce warping and smoke; downdraft tables provide better visibility and easier cleanup
+- Water table vs. downdraft: Water tables reduce warping and smoke; downdraft tables provide better visibility and easier cleanup.

 Top CNC Plasma Tables by Category